Basic Conservation Information

 Showering and Bathing

-Combined, these two activities account for more than 27 percent of the water used in an average American residence.
+Combined, these two activities account for more than 27% of the water used in an average American residence.
 A 10-minute shower can consume more than 40 gallons of water.
-In order to reduce water lost to showering and bathing, consider taking shorter showers, and only shower once per day.
+In order to reduce water lost to showering and bathing, consider taking shorter showers, and only showering once per day.
 Turn off the tap while you brush your teeth, shave, and lather your hair.
 Install a low-flow showerhead and save half the amount of water you use.

 Since this water does not need to be pure, it could easily come from a source other than the municipal water system.
 If you have a small garden, a rain barrel is a perfect option for your watering.

 Washing dishes consumes more water than some people imagine.
-To cut down on wasted water, use the dishwasher—it only requires 8-12 gallons to get the job done.
+To cut down on wasted water, use the dishwasher — it only requires eight to 12 gallons to get the job done.
 Hand washing, on the other hand, requires up to 20.
 If you must do the dishes by hand, fill the sink with soapy water rather than letting the faucet run constantly.

 Although modern washing machines are relatively efficient, washing clothing still consumes a good deal of water.
 To decrease water use, wash only full loads in your washing machine.
 Run the washing machine when you have enough laundry to use the Large or Extra Large cycle.
-Also, consider purchasing an high-efficiency washing machine if you ever decide to upgrade your current model.
+Also, consider purchasing a high-efficiency washing machine if you ever decide to upgrade your current model.